peerhaven/peerhaven/SETUP.md

 # Setup

-This aims to be a beginner friendly guide for setting up everything necessary to run (and work on) peerhaven.
+This aims to be a beginner friendly guide for setting up everything necessary to run (and work on) Peerhaven.
 If parts of this guide don't work for your system, let us know by [submitting an issue](CONTRIBUTING.md#non-technical-contributions)!

 ## Contents